 There are so many ways to be creative with nails to improve and uplift the appearance of your hands.
 It is important to care for your nails as it helps to keep them healthy and hygienic.
 They can provide important information regarding your health that can indicate nutritional deficiencies.
-Our nails are made of layers of protein called Keratin, a protein also found in hair and skin.
+Our nails are made of layers of protein called keratin, a protein also found in hair and skin.
 On average, your fingernails grow at rate of about 2-3 millimetres per month, therefore it takes around 4-6 months for regeneration.
 Due to the fact that our nails sit outside the body and at the tips of our fingers and toes, they do encounter a lot of abuse through knocks and chemicals.
 For good home maintenance, here are some tips and techniques for home manicures and healthy nail care.

 Nail Care and Healthy Eating

-Good health – Eating a healthy well-balanced diet is essential to good nail development and growth.
-For nails to be in a healthy state it is essential that you consume high amounts of calcium which can be found in green leafy vegetables such as spinach and kale.
+Eating a healthy and well-balanced diet is essential to good nail development and growth.
+For nails to be in a healthy state, it is essential that you consume high amounts of calcium, which can be found in green leafy vegetables such as spinach and kale.
 This will assist you in avoiding the discolouration, splitting or cracking of your nails.
 The body also requires an adequate intact of vitamin A, vitamin C, zinc, phosphorous, folic acid, silica and vitamin D, working in synergy to maintain good nail health.
 Keep your body hydrated, a minimum of two litres of water per day is recommended to prevent chipping and promote nail durability.
 Eating foods rich in iron is a must!
 Ridges and fragile nails can be an indication to the deficiency of iron present in your body, you may even notice hangnails and white spots on your fingers.
 Foods such as red meats, certain species of fish, lentils, fresh vegetables, soy and whole grain products just to name a few, will increase and stabilize your iron levels, and if you are vegan or vegetarian, supplementing is highly recommended.

 What You Will Need in Your Manicure Kit